Automattic/wp-api-console/README.md

 }
 ```

-Note that your console should not be running on `localhost` to work: the OAuth1 plugin prohibits local URLs by default.
+Note that this setup won't work if your console is running on `localhost`: the OAuth1 plugin prohibits local URLs by default.

 You can also install the
 [Application Passwords plugin](https://github.com/georgestephanis/application-passwords/)
 and use basic authentication to communicate with your site.
 Make sure that
-your site is running over https, otherwise this is insecure.
+your site is running over HTTPS, otherwise this is insecure.
 Here are the
 config settings for basic auth:

 ```javascript